Consulting services and MEDDIC

 Service offerings are more capability-based than software.

-It can be challenging to ‘show’ how you will meet the requirements and difficult to seed points of difference from your competitors.
+It can be challenging to “show” how you will meet the requirements and complex to seed points of difference from your competitors.

-• Achieve crystal clear clarity around your customer’s Identified Pain (the I in MEDDIC)
+• Achieve clarity around your customer’s Identified pain (the I in MEDDIC).

-• Use Metrics to demonstrate your understanding of this pain, plus associated costs and benefits to the business (the M in MEDDIC) - but specifically focused on your services advantage
+• Use Metrics to demonstrate your understanding of this pain, plus the associated costs and benefits to the business (the M in MEDDIC), but specifically focus on your services’ advantage.

-By doing this, the easier it will be for you to present your understanding of the current state challenges and show the difference you can make to the future state.
+By doing this, the easier it’ll be for you to present your understanding of the current state of the challenges faced by your customer.
+And it will also show the difference you can make to the future state.

 Tip – Stories Sell: